 Visiting Canmore and Area

-Canmore is 100 km east of Calgary in the Rocky Mountains and just 5 km away from the Banff National Park gate.
+Canmore is 100 km wesr of Calgary in the Rocky Mountains and just 5 km away from the Banff National Park gate.
 It is a popular destination year-round and has plenty of outdoor activities to offer.
 You might consider arriving earlier to explore.

 Besides world-class mountain sports, Canmore offers unique local boutiques and a thriving art scene, as well as a wide variety of dining experiences.
 If you like the outdoors, these are your options during summer: